 - If your proposed plantings are either 1.) less than 30% of your yard or 2.) less than 250 contiguous square feet (whichever is less) - no permit is required.

-- If your proposed plantings are more than 30% of your yard or more than 250 square feet in area - a Natural Lawn Application is required.
+- If your proposed plantings (grasses or other growth that exceed eight inches in height) are more than 30% of your yard or more than 250 square feet in area - a Natural Lawn Application is required.
 For details on this application process, please contact the Neighborhood Services Office.

 - Check out this Pollinator Toolbox for ideas!

 Would you like to incorporate natural plantings in the boulevard?